1RedOne/KittenSignalR/Readme.md

 ✔ - send message back to ProcessingModal only, not chat thread

+✔ - when parsing each file, send back 'Processing File X of Y', add a progress bar

+✔ - Add YouTube endpoint

+✔ - Split a multiline string into a list of strings

 ## In Progress

+ * working on adding Docker Support

 ## To Do

-* when parsing each file, send back 'Processing File X of Y', add a progress bar

-* get token to send message back to just this user

-* Add zip support

-* If files, render files in main thread
+* actually call youTubeDL

+* trigger plex update